tf2classic-android/source-thirdparty/curl/docs/CODE_STYLE.md

 ## New block on a new line

-We never write multiple statements on the same source line, even for very short if() conditions.
+We never write multiple statements on the same source line, even for short if() conditions.

 ```c
 if(a)